bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Soueif/">Laila Soueif</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Lions/">Jacques-Louis Lions</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Lions/">Pierre-Louis Lions</a>
-: A French mathematician who produced an enormous volume of original work in many different areas.
+: A French mathematician best known for his work on partial differential equations and the calculus of variations.

 ### 1957
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Yoccoz/">Jean-Christophe Yoccoz</a>